pivotal/docs-platform-automation/docs/pipelines/resources.md

 !!! tip "Blobstore filename prefixing"
     Note the unique regex format for blob names, for example: `\[p-healthwatch,(.*)\]p-healthwatch-.*.pivotal`.
-    Pivnet filenames will not always contain the necessary metadata to accurately download files from a blobstore (i.e. s3, gcs, azure).
+    Tanzu Network filenames will not always contain the necessary metadata to accurately download files from a blobstore (i.e. s3, gcs, azure).
     So, the product slug and version are prepended when using `download-product`.
     For more information on how this works,